 - Language and Cultural Studies (except American and English Studies)

-- Art, Art Theory
+- Art and Art Theory

 - Medicine and Veterinary Medicine

-Requirements to Study in Germany in English
+Requirements to study in Germany in English

 Students who are applying for an international course in Germany can enroll without the compulsion of showing proficiency in the German language.
 In this case, they have to show their level of English, tests TOEFL and IELTS are accepted.
 Only non-native English speakers have to do so.